yortch/openshiftv3-rhoar-workshop/Lab-3-SpringBoot-Adjective_Service.md

 In this tutorial we will use a text file instead of a database to keep things simple.
 However, we will follow the Spring Data convention and create an AdjectiveRepository.

-Create a new package, "com.redhat.summit2019.repository," and add a new class, "AdjectiveRepositry," with the following code:
+Create a new package, "com.redhat.summit2019.repository," and add a new class, "AdjectiveRepository," with the following code:

 ```java